| |

 or train with any of his certified Instructors,

-Further reading - recommended...
+Further reading : recommended...

 ( Click

-here to see some of Neil's Certificates
+here to see Neil Holden's Certificates

 )